Leapfrog3DPrinters/OctoPrint-LUI/README.md

 Leapfrog User Interface
 ----

-**Note** Works only with current development versions of OctoPrint (1.3.0-dev) since it necessitates a plugin type not available in the current stable versions.
-This is heavy work in progress.
 This plugin is geared towards usage on machines of Leapfrog 3D Printers.

 ----